deepak-terse/py-toolkit/README.md

 ## 📦 Dependency Management

-- For small scripts, shared dependencies live in `requirements.txt`.
+- For scripts, shared dependencies live in `requirements.txt`.
-- For large projects, consider using `Pipfile`, `pyproject.toml`, or project-level `venv`.
+- For projects, consider using `Pipfile`, `pyproject.toml`, or project-level `venv`.
+- Some projects may require additional setup (e.g., Ollama for RAG project).

 ---

+## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.